-This month, we assess the Benelli Super Black Eagle 3 semi-automatic as a wildfowling gun.
+This is an assement of the Benelli Super Black Eagle 3 semi-automatic as a wildfowling gun.
 Fowling and pigeon shooting are probably the two most common uses in the UK, other than perhaps law enforcement and military, for semi-auto shotguns.
 If you turned up on a driven day with one, you might hear something like “Are you really sure that’s suitable, sir?” or “I think you’re in the wrong place, sir”.
 (Read Sporting Gun’s review of the Benelli Black Eagle here.)

 If you need any testament to the suitability of the brand to survive trips to the foreshore, the fact that its M4 is used by the military and police around the globe will persuade you.
 In 1998, the US Army invited manufacturers to submit semi-autos for testing.
 The M4 was the only one to survive and has since built a reputation for holding out in all conditions as well as being able to cycle a wide range of cartridges, with minimum maintenance.